Voigtländer Ultron 27mm f/2 X Review

 Image Quality

-Images coming from the Ultron 27mm f/2 remind me of other Voigtländer lenses with a pleasant warm tone that isn’t too clinical.
-Black and white photos have a slight hint of a vintage look when the Acros film simulation is used.
+Images coming from the Ultron 27mm f/2 remind me of other Voigtländer lenses with a pleasant, warm tone that isn’t too clinical.
+Black and white photos have a slight vintage look when the Acros film simulation is used.

 I was testing the Ultron alongside the new Voigtländer Nokton 28mm f/1.5 (M-Mount) and decided to try them both on my X-Pro2 as the full-frame Nokton would yield a similar focal length on the APS-C-based X-Pro2.

-I was surprised to see how equal they are but think the Ultron 27mm is slightly better.
-Perhaps this should not be a surprise as it is custom-made for the X Series cameras whereas the Nokton 28mm was used with an adapter.
+I was surprised to see how equal they are, but I think the Ultron 27mm is slightly better.
+Perhaps this should not be a surprise, as it is custom-made for the X Series cameras, whereas the Nokton 28mm was used with an adapter.
 Both photos were shot at f/2.

 Voigtländer Ultron 27mm f/2 vs. Fujifilm XF 27mm f/2.8 R WR

-Although they share a very similar size and weight, there are several differences between the Ultron 27mm f/2 and Fujifilm XF 27mm f/2.8 R WR.
-The Ultron has the faster f-stop and ability to separate your topic from the background more so, and with smoother and nicer bokeh.
+Although they share a very similar size and weight, there are several differences between the Ultron 27mm f/2 and the Fujifilm XF 27mm f/2.8 R WR.
+The Ultron has a faster f-stop and the ability to separate your topic from the background more, with smoother and nicer bokeh.

-The most important difference is the fact that the Fujifilm lens has autofocus whereas the Voigtländer puts emphasis on the manual focusing experience and does not have autofocus.
+The most crucial difference is that the Fujifilm lens has autofocus, whereas the Voigtländer places emphasis on the manual focusing experience and does not have autofocus.

-The XF 27mm f/2.8 R WR is slightly lighter at 3 oz, 84 g vs. 4.2 oz, 120 g for the Ultron 27mm f/2.
-It is also a smidgen larger but in reality, these differences should not have much effect on your decision to get one or the other.
+The XF 27mm f/2.8 R WR is slightly lighter, weighing 3 oz (84 g) compared to 4.2 oz (120 g) for the Ultron 27mm f/2.
+It is also slightly larger, but in reality, these differences should not significantly affect your decision to get one or the other.

-Image quality is similar but I would give the Ultron a slight edge after going through my images taken with both lenses.
-The Ultron 27mm f/2 is the more expensive choice at $595.00 with the XF 27mm f/2.8 at $399.00.
-Keep in mind also that the XF 27mm is weather-resistant and the Ultron 27mm is not.
+Image quality is similar, but I would give the Ultron a slight edge after going through my images taken with both lenses.
+The Ultron 27mm f/2 is the more expensive option at $595.00, compared to the XF 27mm f/2.8 at $399.00.
+Keep in mind also that the XF 27mm is weather-resistant, and the Ultron 27mm is not.

 For more about the XF 27mm f/2.8 R WR, you can read my review here: